TDT4265-Group32/Project/README.md

 $ python src/YOLOv8/predict.py --model_path <(dir)required> --dataset <(str/name)optional> --create_video <(bool)optional>
 ```

-The default dataset is NAPLab-LiDAR and create_video is false.
+The default dataset is NAPLab-LiDAR and create_video is false, the rest needs to be specified.

 The .json files can be found in the "configs" folder and contains changes to the default settings.
 A file containing all the default parameters for "train" and "validation" can be found in "configs/default_train-val.yaml" and for "predict" in "configs/default_pred.yaml".